 Specific add/drop deadlines for each class are listed under the Deadlines heading on the right side of your schedule.
 Adds or Drops can be completed via MyNIU through the add/drop deadline.

 After the established drop deadlines, all course load reductions become withdrawals.
 This includes last half courses which have their own established add/drop deadlines.
-All requests to withdrawal from a course after the add/drop deadlines must be initiated and processed through your major college office (undergraduates) or through the Graduate School (graduate students and students-at-large).
+All requests to withdraw from a course after the add/drop deadlines must be initiated and processed through your major college office (undergraduates) or through the department offering the course (graduate students and students-at-large).
 A course withdrawal will remain on your academic record, but is not used in calculating a student's grade point average.

 4. MyNIU will not let me drop all of my classes.
 How do I drop all of my classes?